buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

 We used these to guide the discussion

 * Review the prioritized waste areas from the previous session
-* Read the Value Stream Canvas bellow and let your ideas and discussion flow!
+* Read the Value Stream Canvas below and let your ideas and discussion flow!
 * When thinking about baby steps, are we really talking about baby steps?
     * How broad is this improvement?
 Inside a team?
 Across teams?
     * How much effort is this improvement?